Micronutrient supplementation in individuals with active tuberculosis

 The full set of recommendations are provided within the guidance documents referenced below.

 * providing the equivalent micronutrient profile recommended in the Technical note (see WHO documents below)

-Nutritional care for adults with active tuberculosis
+Nutritional care and support for patients with tuberculosis

 Other guidance documents